 If I'd been on WeChat's development team, I'd have suggested that the newer "less violent" versions of the pictures be given completely new codes, as we don't want the system to make anybody's message seem more violent on the receiving side than it looked on the sending side.

-As it happens, I'd been invited to a 200-member UK Chinese group chat during the COVID-19 pandemic and felt a couple of prominent company executives in the group were excessively ridiculing the difficulties of older people.
-I probably should have just left (notwithstanding the computing discussions to which I'd contributed earlier), but I tried to apply corporate-style "diversity and inclusion" recommendations to stay and question the ridicule---which led to my falling into a `posturing' trap when they made it look like I had to answer unrelated questions first, leading me to cite a Chinese law (that I'd checked on a China government website) and they said I made it up, I insult China, I am a racist and other "flame war" vitriol.
-One of the messages sent before I left was from a business development director who said he'd give "anti-China rascals" absolutely no courtesy, and then added what displayed on my device as a cleaver dripping with blood.
+I'd been invited to a 200-member UK Chinese group chat during the COVID-19 pandemic and felt a couple of prominent company executives in the group were excessively ridiculing the difficulties of older people.
+I probably should have just left (even though I'd answered some computing questions earlier), but I tried to apply corporate-style "diversity and inclusion" recommendations to stay and question the ridicule---which led to my falling into a `posturing' trap when they made it look like I had to answer unrelated questions first, leading me to cite a Chinese law (which I had checked on a China government website but didn't include the link) and they said I made it up, I insult China, I am a racist and other "flame war" vitriol not traditionally expected of `professional' groups; one of the messages sent before I left was from a business development director who said he'd give "anti-China rascals" absolutely no courtesy and a cleaver dripping with blood.
 I was concerned this might have been a threat to murder me.

 Some may feel that even a clean knife is too threatening, and I am not able to advise on every case, but: